jkclark/Discardo-Retaino/README.md

 [Steam Workshop](https://steamcommunity.com/sharedfiles/filedetails/?id=3102760514)

-Ever been playing a deck with a lot of discard, and you find yourself discarding the same cards over and over?
-Ever have a hand full of Strikes when retaining, so that it doesn't matter which card you choose?
+Ever playing a deck with a lot of discard, and you find yourself discarding the same cards over and over?
+Have a hand full of Strikes when retaining, so it doesn't matter which card you choose?
 Well, look no further for a solution!

 Discardo Retaino (DR) is a quality-of-life mod that improves the discarding and retaining